 Curious George: Let's Get Curious!

-Welcome to the 2013-2014 school year at the Fort Worth Museum of Science and History!
+How can I make a gift to the Fort Worth Museum of Science and History?

 Gifts can be made by cash, check, credit card, marketable securities or real property.
 You can mail your gift or give online through our secure site.

 Yes, the Fort Worth Museum of Science and History is recognized by the IRS as a 501(c) (3) organization.
 Each person’s circumstance is different; check with your tax professional to find out the extent to which your gift can be tax deductible.

 The IMAX Projectionist is a technical operator for the IMAX Theater.
 Responsibilities include operation and daily maintenance of the IMAX Projection system; supervising console and usher staff; ensuring all featured films run smoothly and on-time; maintaining the highest quality IMAX Experience for guests.

 A MUSEUM GIFT CARD ALWAYS FITS!